Watering hostas can be tricky to get right. These plants love moisture but die in waterlogged soil. Let’s talk about the secret to watering hostas.

 Watering Hostas in Pots

 Water your hostas in pots more frequently than those grown in the ground, as their soil dries out faster.
-In the summer months, this will likely mean a deep watering once a day.
-In cooler conditions, scale back watering to every 3 days or so.
+In the summer months, this will probably mean a deep watering once a day.
+In cooler conditions, scale back watering to around every 3 days.

 Watering Hostas: Mitigating Factors